-Select Delete Node from the Graph Editng Menu.
-Choose a node by pointing to it with the mouse cursor, and pressing and holding the left mouse button.
+Select Delete Node from the graph editng menu.
+Choose a node pointing to the it with the mouse cursor, and pressing and holding the leff mouse button.
 When you move the mouse cursor, the node will be dragged along.
 When the node is at the new position, release the mouse button to deposit the node.